Nature Articles

 51. Long-awaited muon physics experiment nears moment of truth In this "News in Focus" document of 1 April 2021 Davide Castelvecchi argues: Results could reveal the existence of new particles, and upend fundamental physics

-52. 6 May 2021 Thrill of magnetic moment This "News and Views" by Harvey B Meyer starts with the sentence: A new first-principle computation of the effect that creates most uncertainty in calculations of magnetic moment of a muon particle has been reported.
+52. Thrill of magnetic moment This "News and Views" of 6 May 2021 by Harvey B Meyer starts with the sentence: A new first-principle computation of the effect that creates most uncertainty in calculations of magnetic moment of a muon particle has been reported.

-53. 6 May 2021 Cooperative AI: machines must learn to find common ground This "Comment" by Allan Dafoe ea starts with the sentence: To help humanity solve fundamental problems of cooperation, scientists need to reconceive AI as deeply social.
+53. Cooperative AI: machines must learn to find common ground This "Comment" of 6 May 2021 by Allan Dafoe ea starts with the sentence: To help humanity solve fundamental problems of cooperation, scientists need to reconceive AI as deeply social.

-54. 13 May 2021 How Covid Broke the Evidence Pipeline This "Feature" by Helen Pearson argues: The pandemic stress-tested the way the world produces evidence - and revealed all the flaws.
+54. How Covid Broke the Evidence Pipeline This "Feature" of 13 May 2021 by Helen Pearson argues: The pandemic stress-tested the way the world produces evidence - and revealed all the flaws.

 55. The data-driven future of high energy density physics This "Perspective" of 20 May 2021 by Peter W Hatfield ea argues: That machine learning models and data-driven methods are in the process of reshaping our exploration of these extreme systems that have hitherto proved far too nonlinear for human researchers.